 The drive from Wellington to Taupo takes you via the Kapiti Coast and the seaside towns of Plimmerton, Paekakariki and Paraparaumu are worth a short detour.
 Heading north you pass through the rural towns of Taihape, Mangaweka and Bulls before arriving onto the central plateau.
 A little further the military town of Waiouru is home to the National Army Museum, an incredible collection of New Zealand’s military history and a memorial to its servicemen.
 Skirting Tongariro National Park, one of New Zealand’s three world heritage sites, you can see the 2,500 metre peak of the volcanically active Mt.
 Ruapehu.
 You might also recognise the symmetrical shape of Mt.
 Ngauruhoe as this was used as the scenery of Mt.
 Doom in the Lord of the Rings Trilogy.
 The township of Taupo sits on the shores of New Zealand's largest lake, Lake Taupo - a gigantic volcanic caldera formed during one of the world’s largest ever eruptions.
 Just north of the town are the Huka Falls and a short detour to view is advised.
 The Huka Jet can get you much closer with a thrilling jet boat ride.
 Nearby Craters of the Moon is a geothermal reserve with great walking tracks around its many boiling pools and steaming vents.
 Continuing on to Rotorua you pass the volcanic valley, visit either Wai O Tapu or the Waimangu Valley for a closer look.
 Arriving into Rotorua the city’s geothermal activity is evident with steam rising from the roadside and hills.
 Rotorua is considered the heart of New Zealand’s Maori cultural and it’s here you can learn of their history and traditions.
 The Ohinemutu Village is located on the site of the first Maori settlement in the area.
 One of the most popular introductions for many to the Maori culture is through an evening at Mitai Maori Village.
 Here you will gain an insight into the traditional Maori way of life through song, dance and entertainment.
 A dinner prepared in the traditional manner is served to finish the evening off.

-Peppered with natural hot springs, boiling mud pools and steaming geysers, Rotorua sits within one of the worlds most active volcanic regions.
+Peppered with natural hot springs, boiling mud pools and steaming geysers, Rotorua sits within one of the world's most active volcanic regions.
 Geothermal landmarks aside, this city of sulphur has a rich indigenous history.
-Home to several prominent Maori tribes, a visit to one of the Maori Villages should be high on your agenda, as should an excursion to the Polynesian Spa for an invigorating soak in its natural mineral hot springs.
+Home to several prominent Māori tribes, a visit to one of the Māori experiences should be high on your agenda, learn about the special meaning of pounamu-Greenstone with Mountain Jade, explore the geysers and arts of Te Puia or immerse in an evening with Te Pā Tū.
+An excursion to one of the area's wellness spas is also a must!
+Try the Polynesian Spa for an invigorating soak in its natural mineral hot springs, Wai Ariki offers an indulging and unwinding restorative journey or pay a quick visit to Secret Spot for a soak and a delicious smash burger!

-Spike your adrenaline at Velocity Valley Adventure Park on stomach-dropping attractions such as static skydiving, or a giant swing reaching 130 km per hour.
-Alternatively, head up the Rotorua Gondola for soaring lake views, and ride the luge at night for an extra thrill.
+If it is a thrill you are looking for, spike your adrenaline at Rotorua Canopy Tours, soaring above the ancient native forest below.
+Alternatively, head up the Skyline Rotorua Gondola for soaring lake views, and ride the luge at night for an extra thrill.

-Fans of Lord of the Rings and The Hobbit should drive to nearby Matamata and experience the actual movie set ‘Hobbiton’.
 Make the most of your time in Rotorua with an excursion through the Wai-O-Tapu Thermal Wonderland, one of the area’s most colourful volcanic attractions.
+Whatever you are after, Rotorua is almost certain to have it!

 The National Kiwi Hatchery Experience is a special opportunity to gain insight into and view this highly regarded conservation centre.
 Developed with the visitor experience in mind, the hatchery boasts special viewing opportunities and is hosted by kiwi expert guides who ensure guests leave fully informed and all questions answered.
 Learn all about New Zealand’s intriguing national icon and the efforts of the kiwi husbandry team, see and discover what it takes to hatch and rare chicks, and if you’re lucky see baby chicks in person!

-Embark on a three hour adventure through native New Zealand forest.
+Embark on a three-hour adventure through the native New Zealand forest.
 Journey through the beautiful forest canopy via an incredible network of trails, tree platforms, Ziplines and swing bridges.
 See breathtaking views of the woodland valleys and hills as you fly through tight openings in the trees.
 In between the thrill of the ziplines and suspended tree bridges, your guides will share their passion and knowledge for the forest and the conservation challenges to preserve it.

 It is important you read and understand the risks associated with this activity.
 For more information see here.